easybuilders/easybuild-docs/docs/contributing.md

     As a workaround,

-    - use `--robot-paths` to override the robot search path, and
+    - use `--robot-paths` to override the robot search path set via the alias, and
     - use the environment variable `EASYBUILD_ROBOT_PATHS` to explicitly modify the robot search path.